Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Materials and Methods

 \subsection{Registration}

-A rigid (affine) followed by a non-rigid (B-spline) registration was performed using the SimpleITK toolkit~\parencite{lowekamp_design_2013} to align CT and MRI scans.
-Each CT scan was set as the fixed volume, and its corresponding MRI was set as the moving volume.
-The negative Mutual Information (MI)~\parencite{mattes_nonrigid_2001, mattes_pet-ct_2003} was minimized for both rigid and non-rigid registration.
-More details regarding the implementation of our registration pipeline can be found in Appendix~\ref{app:reg}.
+A rigid (translation and rotation) registration was performed using the SimpleITK toolkit~\parencite{lowekamp_design_2013} built with SimpleElastix software (\href{https://simpleelastix.github.io}{https://simpleelastix.github.io}), an extension of the Elastix toolkit~\cite{5338015}, to align the cropped CT scans and the MRI.
+Each MRI was set as the fixed volume, and its corresponding CT was set as the moving volume to learn the transformation that would minimize the negative Mutual Information (MI)~\parencite{mattes_nonrigid_2001, mattes_pet-ct_2003} between the two modalities.
+This ensured that the points sampled from the fixed image were present in the moving image.
+After learning the transformation, the inverse transformation was used to register the MRI to the CT.
+Registration parameters of~\parencite{regparam} were taken from the \href{https://github.com/SuperElastix/ElastixModelZoo/tree/master/models/Par0023}{ElastixModelZoo}.
+The number of sampling points was updated to match 1\% of the number of voxels in the MRI.